ax330d/mshtml-patcher/README.md

 Recently MS introduced new mitigations in Internet Explorer, one of them is ProtectedFree.
 However, this feature may be disturbing if you are doing fuzzing or debugging.
-This script patches mshtml.dll and optionally can either disable protection or customize freed object pattern.
-Be aware that this script uses some hardcoded pattern and may break your browser (unlikely), therefore, use it at your own risk.
+This script patches mshtml.dll and optionally can either disable protection or customize freed memory pattern.
+Be aware that this script uses some hardcoded values and may break your browser (unlikely), therefore, use it at your own risk.
 I also do not recommend to use Internet Explorer for browsing after this path.
 And before this patch.